mweststrate/nscript/README.md

 Relaxes the execution of a command; do not throw an exception if the command exits with a non-zero exit status upon next invocation.
 Returns the command for easy chaining.

+#### command.boundArgs

+Returns an array; the original args with which this command was constructed: `shell.alias("git", "commit").boundArgs == ["git", "commit"]`

 #### command.detach(args)

 Same as `command.run`, but starts the process in the background, or `detached` mode.
 This means that nscript will continue executing without waiting for this command to finish.
 Also, if nscript is done and quits, the command might still be running in the background.
 Detach returns the process id (pid) of the spawned process.

 ### shell

 The `shell` variable passed into the nscript function contains the following utility methods that can be used in your nscript function.

 Furthermore all methods defined in `command` are available in `shell` as well.
 For example, `shell.test(args)` is equivalent to `shell.alias().test(args)`.
 Besides that, shell is a function as well, `shell(args)` is equivalent to `shell.run(args)`.

 #### shell.alias(boundArgs)

 An alias creates a new `command` with predefined arguments.
 Usually one, but there can also be many predefined arguments, or none at all.

 Note that the following aliases and commands all return the same output: